rjhaikal/tf-eks-private/README.md

 4. Ensure to create keypair manually on AWS first
 5. Edit `eks/poc.tfvars` According to your environment
+   - for eks ami_id, i retrieve from the following link: https://cloud-images.ubuntu.com/docs/aws/eks/
+   - for bastion ami, you can use whatever you like

 6. Apply Terraform

 ```